makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files and use long format
+ Display directory contents, in long format,user and group ID numerically, and show hidden files